 Dental assistant registration examination—elimination of remediation requirement, 20.2, 20.5(2), 20.11 to 20.17, 22.5

-The Dental Board hereby proposes to amend Chapter 20, "Dental Assistants," and Chapter 22, "Dental Assistant Radiography Qualification," Iowa Administrative Code.
+The Dental Board hereby amends Chapter 20, "Dental Assistants," and Chapter 22, "Dental Assistant Radiography Qualification," Iowa Administrative Code.

 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 147.76.

 This rule making implements, in whole or in part, Iowa Code section 153.39.